radixdlt/radixdlt-scrypto/README.md

     ./doc.sh
     ```

-**Note:** For preview release, do not delete or move the repository after installation.
-It will be used when resolving dependencies of Scrypto packages.

 ## Getting Started

 If you want a quick walkthrough of how to deploy and run some code, please see the [First Steps](./tutorials/tutorial-01.md) tutorial.
 If you prefer to soldier through on your own, keep reading below.